-Romania: Power suppliers owe 30MEUR for 2015 green certificates mandatory quotas27.
-April 2016. / SEE Energy News
+Romania: Power suppliers owe 30MEUR for 2015 green certificates mandatory quotas, SEE Energy News

 Energy suppliers are obliged to purchase mandatory quota of green certificates for 2015 or ANRE energy regulator may suspend their licenses.
 Power suppliers owe in total 30MEUR for 2015.